Lokathor/lokathor.github.io/src/gb_audio_synth.md

 by 64, 128, and 256, so you can track the effect periods over an even number of samples.

-* We could double our output frequency (to 96k) and then we'd be at an even multiple of 256.
-Then we can use just integers for everything and track time in terms of 1/256th of a second units.
+* We could double our output frequency (to 96k) and then we'd also be at an even multiple of 256.
+Then we can use just use integers for everything and track time in terms of 1/256th of a second units (375 samples).
 Eg: a 7/128th of a second Sweep interval can be tracked with a 1/256th second timer and then you wait for it to roll over 14 times.
-* We could try to set up some fixed point math with enough fractional precision so that we can always track small enough values and run whatever interval effect timer we need.
-This is largely similar in spirit to the above option.
+* We could try to set up some fixed point math with enough fractional precision so that we can always track small enough values to run whatever interval effect timer we need even with a sample rate of only 48k.
 * We could just accept some slop and not worry about it.

 For now we'll just accept the slop and not worry about it too much.
 As long as